dart-lang/site-www/src/content/language/macros.md

 - [**The macros feature in general**](#the-macros-language-feature):
-Why we're adding macros to Dart, motivating use cases, benefits over existing code gen solutions, and a cursory overview of how writing macros works.
+Why we're adding macros to Dart, motivating use cases, benefits over existing code gen solutions, and a cursory overview of how writing macros will work in the future once the feature is complete.

 [spec]: {{site.repo.dart.lang}}/blob/main/working/macros/feature-specification.md
 [motivation]: {{site.repo.dart.lang}}/language/blob/main/working/macros/motivation.md